 See http://www.seppe.net for more information.

-María Óskarsdóttir is a post-doctoral researcher and an active R user.
+María Óskarsdóttir is an assistant professor at Reykjavik University and an active R user.
 She holds a PhD in Business Economics from KU Leuven (Belgium).
 Her research puts focus on applying social network analytics techniques for predictive modeling in marketing, credit scoring and insurance.